 3) Cook mixture on a simmer until broth has absorbed and lentils are very tender–about 30 minutes.

 4) Stir in oats and remove mixture from heat.
-Add spices and season with salt and pepper to taste.
+Add spices and tomato paste and season with salt and pepper to taste.
+Mix everything well with your hands.
 Texture should be very thick, but pliable.
 If you think it needs to be drier, add some more oats; if it’s too dry, add a little water.

 5) Press mixture into a loaf pan.
 Brush with ketchup if desired.
 Bake at 350 for 45-50 minutes, or until a knife finds it firm.
 If the top starts to brown, cover with foil midway through.